 - Primal Rage has two Tyrannosaurus rex-shaped gods named Diablo and Sauron.

-- Pokémon: While many prior Mons were designed after, or shared aspects, with T. rex (especially Tyranitar, which is actually a Not Zilla), Pokémon X and Y will finally introduce an unambiguously Tyrannosaurus-based Pokémon with Tyrunt and its evolution Tyrantrum, a dragon-rex revived from a fossil.
+- Pokémon: While many prior Mons were designed after, or shared aspects, with T. rex (especially Tyranitar, which is actually a Not Zilla), Pokémon X and Y finally introduces an unambiguously Tyrannosaurus-based Pokémon with Tyrunt and its evolution Tyrantrum, a dragon-rex revived from a fossil.
 As it evolves into Tyrantrum, it gains a crown and a Badass Beard, making it look like a stereotypical king.

 - Kingdom Hearts 3D: Dream Drop Distance